-Maternal: affectionate and affectionate
+Maternal: loving and affectionate

 Danielle Vidal, 35, is an expatriate family mentor and founder of Conscious Migration.
 Creator of the blog Vidal Norte, Dani talks about her experience living in New Market after a season in Toronto, where she faced a pregnancy during college and shortly after her arrival in the country.
 Mother of two girls, one 3 years old and another 10 months old, she presents a little bit of the Canadian routine and the region where she lives and brings approaches on topics relevant to those who live in close situations.

-In common: the difficulties of a minimal support network; not having space for solitude, difficulty maintaining social and couple life, invisible overwork.
+Commonalities: the difficulties of a minimal support network; not having space for solitude, difficulty maintaining social and couple life, invisible overwork.

 Mainly, maternal entrepreneurship arises from the need to remain healthy and economically active.
 An escape to the infinite tiredness of motherhood in something that, for (yet) more work than it brings, is also self-love and inspiration.